afaguilarr/go-example-webserver/README.md

 ## Github Releases

 To understand how Github releases work for this repository, this documentation should be useful: https://github.com/go-modules-by-example/index/blob/master/009_submodules/README.md.
-This section will probably change once a React.js UI is added.
+This section will probably change once a Vue js UI is added.

 ## Dependabot